miterion/fdamken.github.io/content/latex/tips-and-tricks.md

 I figured it might be useful to collect them in one place, as others might find them useful too.
 I will expand it once I find something new, exciting, and useful but it may never be complete.

+If you want to contribute, [feel free to create an issue](https://github.com/fdamken/fdamken.github.io/issues/) or [submit a pull request](https://github.com/fdamken/fdamken.github.io/pulls).

 If you want to know some basic [LaTeX best practices](best-practices), head over to that page.

-Last Updated: {{% param lastmod %}} (if someone knows how to format the `lastmod` parameter in Hugo’s Markdown renderer, please contact me :D)

 ## Aligning Subfigure Captions